-A number of risk factors affect Prudential's operating results and financial condition and, accordingly, the trading price of its shares.
+A number of risk factors may affect Prudential's business, financial condition, results of operations and/or prospects and, accordingly, the trading price of its shares.
 The risk factors mentioned below should not be regarded as a complete and comprehensive statement of all potential risks and uncertainties.
 The information given is as of the date of this document, and any forward-looking statements are made subject to the reservations specified under 'Forward-looking statements'.